browserengineering/book/book/chrome.md

     browser.

-Since we're interested in multiple tabs, let's add some code to draw a set of tabs at the top of the browser window---and let's keep it simple, because this is going to require some tedious and mildly tricky geometry.
+Since we're interested in multiple tabs, let's add some code to draw a tab bar at the top of the browser window---and let's keep it simple, because this is going to require some tedious and mildly tricky geometry.

 We'll draw the tabs in the `draw` method, after the page contents are
 drawn: